 This section lists the new features of Virtual DataPort 8.0 GA (with no updates).

 Virtual DataPort has a new web interface for developers: the Design Studio.

 The Design Studio is aimed at developers that create data sources, base views, derived views, publish web services, etc. Its layout is similar to the Administration Tool.

 Developers can use the Design Studio or keep using the Administration Tool.
-All data sources, views, web services… created or modified from the Design Studio can be opened from the Administration Tool and vice versa.
+All data sources, views, web services… created or modified from the Design Studio can be opened and modified from the Administration Tool and vice versa.

 As of Dec 01, 2023, the plan is to actively maintain the Administration Tool during, at least, the full life of version 8.0.

-The Solution Manager includes the Design Studio.
+The Solution Manager includes the Design Studio as well.
 You do not have to start it, it starts up automatically when starting the Solution Manager Administration Tool.
 The installation of the Denodo Platform also includes the Design Studio.

 We recommend using the Design Studio of the Solution Manager because the Solution Manager provides a single point of access to all the Denodo components, not just the Design Studio.
 In addition, users will be able to use more Single Sign On protocols like OAuth or SAML, not just Kerberos, to log in to Design Studio.

 Once you set up the environments in Solution Manager, when you log in, you will find the link to open Design Studio on the My applications page.
 In addition, you can also access directly with the URL “https://denodo-solution-manager.acme.com:19443/denodo-design-studio/#/web-local-login”.

 To access the Design Studio of the Denodo Platform - instead of the Design Studio of the Solution Manager, go to “https://denodo-server.acme.com:9443/denodo-design-studio/#/web-local-login”.